klarna/klarna-on-demand-ios/doc/integration.md

   "user_token":"c4efa3a2-3c02-4544-9259-720285788f60"
 }
 ```

+Remember that if you try this out for yourself, your origin proof and user token will obviously be different.
+Also note the placeholder comments in the "success" and "failure" blocks above, where you will most likely want to notify the user of the purchase attempt's outcome.

+This is really all there is to performing a purchase, though as previously mentioned you will want to take a look at the [sample backend](https://github.com/klarna/sample-app-backend) to get the full picture.

 ##The preferences view
 After having registered to pay using Klarna, users may wish to view or even alter their payment settings (for example, users may wish to switch from using a credit card to monthly invoice payments).
 As was the case with registration, the SDK provides a view for this purpose.
 Using the user token acquired during the registration process, you will be able to present your users with a preferences view.